DLR-RM/BlenderProc/examples/rock_essentials/README.md

 * `amount` of rocks or the names (`objects`) to load, (or both to have multiple selected rocks loaded)
 * the `physics` state of the rocks of this batch,
 * number of subdivisions (`render_levels`) to perform while rendering,
-* scaling factor for X,Y,Z dimensions of rocks, HSV color-value, toggle HDM when possible, etc.
+* scaling factor for X,Y,Z dimensions of rocks, HSV values, toggle HDM when possible, etc.

 ### Rock Essentials Ground Constructor